PiyushMattoo/doradus-cassandracluster-openshift/README.md

     curl http://<CASSANDRA_NODE_IP>:19042

-    (expect to see the message other than “curl: (7) couldn't connect to host”) if you get that message, then you need to retry the step “Create Doradus instance” until Openshift gives you the environment that can connect to 1 of cassandra node.
+    (expect to see the message other than “curl: (7) couldn't connect to host”) if you get that message, then you need to retry the step “Create Doradus instance” until Openshift gives you the environment that can connect to 1 of Cassandra nodes.

 Config CQL cassandra node as part of the cluster above for Doradus